-Allotment Not Applicable
+This is an indicative list and you are requested to consult your financial advisor to ascertain whether the scheme is suitable to your risk profile.

-Refund Not Applicable
+The following persons (subject to, wherever relevant, purchase of unit of mutual funds, being permitted under respective constitutions, and relevant statutory regulations) are eligible and may apply for Subscription to the Unit of the Scheme:

-Who can invest This is an indicative list and you are requested to consult your financial advisor to ascertain whether the scheme is suitable to your risk profile.
-The following persons (subject to, wherever relevant, purchase of unit of mutual funds, being permitted under respective constitutions, and relevant statutory regulations) are eligible and may apply for Subscription to the Unit of the Scheme: 1.
-Resident adult individuals either singly or jointly (not exceeding three) or on an Anyone or Survivor basis; 2.
-Hindu Undivided Family (HUF) through Karta; 3.
+- 1. Resident adult individuals either singly or jointly (not exceeding three) or on an Anyone or Survivor basis; - 2.
+Hindu Undivided Family (HUF) through Karta; - 3.
 Minor (as the first and the sole holder only) through a natural guardian (i.e. father or mother, as the case may be) or a court appointed legal guardian.
-There shall not be any joint holding with minor investments; 4.
-Partnership Firms; 5.
-Limited Liability Partnerships; 6.
-Proprietorship in the name of the sole proprietor; 7.
-Companies, Bodies Corporate, Public Sector Undertakings (PSUs.), Association of Persons (AOP) or Bodies of Individuals (BOI) and societies registered under the Societies Registration Act, 1860(so long as the purchase of Unit is permitted under the respective constitutions; 8.
-Banks (including Co-operative Banks and Regional Rural Banks) and Financial Institutions; 9.
-Religious and Charitable Trusts, Wakts or endowments of private trusts (subject to receipt of necessary approvals as "Public Securities" as required) and Private trusts (united to invest in mutual fund schemes under their trust deeds; 10.
-Non-Resident Indians (NRIs) / Persons of Indian origin (PlOs) / Overseas Citizen of India (OCI) residing abroad on repartiation basis or on non- repartiation basis; 11.
+There shall not be any joint holding with minor investments: - 4.
+Partnership Firms; - 5.
+Limited Liability Partnerships; - 6.
+Proprietorship in the name of the sole proprietor: - 7.
+Companies, Bodies Corporate, Public Sector Undertakings (PSUs.), Association of Persons (AOP) or Bodies of Individuals (BOI) and societies registered under the Societies Registration Act, 1860(so long as the purchase of Unit is permitted under the respective constitutions; - 8.
+Banks (including Co-operative Banks and Regional Rural Banks) and Financial Institutions; - 9.
+Religious and Charitable Trusts, Wakfs or endowments of private trusts (subject to receipt of necessary approvals as "Public Securities" as required) and Private trusts authorised to invest in mutual fund schemes under their trust deeds; - 10.
+Non-Resident Indians (NRIs) / Persons of Indian origin (PIOs) / Overseas Citizen of India (OCI) residing abroad on repatriation basis or on non- repatriation basis; - 11.
 Foreign Portfolio Investor (FPI) registered with SEBI on repatriation basis.
-These investments shall be subject to the conditions prescribed by SEBI, RBI, Income Tax authorities and the AMC, from time to time; 12.
-Army, Air Force, Navy and other para-military units and bodies created by such institutions; 13.
-Scientific and Industrial Research Organisations; 14.
-Multilateral Funding Agencies / Bodies Corporate incorporated outside India with the permission of Government of India / RBI 15.
-Providenty Pension (Farta
+These investments shall be subject to the conditions prescribed by SEBI, RBI, Income Tax authorities and the AMC, from time to time: - 12.
+Army, Air Force, Navy and other para-military units and bodies created by such institutions; - 13.
+Scientific and Industrial Research Organisations; - 14.
+Multilateral Funding Agencies / Bodies Corporate incorporated outside India with the permission of Government of India / RBI - 15.
+Provident/ Pension/ Gratuity Fund to the extent they are permitted; - 16.
+Other schemes of quant Mutual Fund or any other mutual fund subject to the conditions and limits prescribed by SEBI Regulations; - 17.
+Schemes of Alternative Investment Funds; - 18.
+Trustee, AMC or Sponsor or their associates may subscribe to Units under the Scheme; - 19.
+Such other category of person(s) permitted to make investments and as may be specified by the AMC / Trustee from time to time.